molawson/repeatable/README.md

 ```

-### Hash
+#### Hash

-Or you can describe the same structure with a `Hash`, and the gem will compose the objects for you:
+Or you can describe the same structure with a `Hash`, and the gem will compose the objects for you.

 ```ruby
 args = {